 Established in September 1996, by Steve Spiegel and Dr Peter Turnbull, The Providence Projects is widely regarded as the leading affordable private alcohol rehab centre in the UK.
 Clients come from all over the UK and the rest of the world to our alcohol rehab centre in Bournemouth, on the South Coast of England.

-The model of treatment which encompasses Cognitive Behavioural Therapy, 12 Step, Relapse Prevention and Motivational Interviewing has developed over the years to ensure that all clients are given the best chance of finding long term recovery from alcohol.
+The model of treatment which encompasses Cognitive Behavioural Therapy, 12 Step, Relapse Prevention and Motivational Interviewing has developed over the years to ensure that all clients are given the best chance of finding long term recovery from addiction at our alcohol rehab.

 Benefits of alcohol rehab at The Providence Projects

-- Opportunity to detox safely with 24 hour professional support
+- Opportunity to undertake alcohol detox safely with 24 hour professional support

 - Opportunity to address underlying issues